 Things to Remember

 If you don’t have any value on the divisor cell, it will show you #DIV/0! error.
 So, you have to be careful about the columns which you are dividing.
-And, if somehow this error happens, you have to learn about the IFERROR function.
+And, you have some pretty simple ways to remove #DIV/0! error in Excel.

 Conclusion